 “Lab Tests Online has been designed to help you, as a patient or family caregiver, to better understand the many clinical lab tests that are part of routine care as well as diagnosis and treatment of a broad range of conditions and diseases.
 If you are a medical professional, this site can serve as a quick reference tool or as a resource for keeping up with advances in laboratory science.”
 (From their About This Site page, 2/1/2015)

 MouthHealthy is a consumer education website from the American Dental Association.
 Find information by age group (from pregnancy and early childhood to adults over 60) or browse current topics.
-Use the Symptom Checker to research possible conditions and their treatments.
-The site is also available in Spanish and there is a site for kids.
+The site is also available in Spanish.

 The National Center for Human Genome Research (NCHGR) was created in 1989 as the NIH’s part in the International Human Genome Project.
 Their website provides useful health and education information on human genetics including information about the Surgeon General’s Family History Initiative.